dsu-arl/base-go-programming-dojo/functions/function-creation/DESCRIPTION.md

 	return retValue
 }
 ```
 With only one pass through the function, all the errors are reported!
-While one decision isn't necessarily better than the other, these types of decisions can have wide ranging impacts from the ability to read and debug code to maintability.
+While one decision isn't necessarily better than the other, these types of decisions can have wide ranging impacts from the ability to read and debug code to maintainability.
 In production environments these decisions aren't usually left to individual developers, but contained in a company Coding Standard document specifying things like spaces VS tabs, function name conventions, and return statement usage.

 # Challenge